sikopet/blog/posts/linux-performance-analysis.md

 To see info on network connections:

-    netstat -tulanp
+    # netstat -tulanp

 * `-t` - print TCP ports info
 * `-u` - print UDP ports info
 * `-l` - print listening ports
 * `-a` - print all active ports
 * `-n` - don't reverse-resolve IP addresses
-* `-p` - print name and PID of the programming owning the socket
+* `-p` - print name and PID of the program owning the socket

 To list all programs using or listening to ports (when run as regular user, only shows user's processes):

-    lsof -ni -P
+    # lsof -ni -P

 * `-n` - don't reverse-resolve IP addresses
 * `-P` - disable /etc/services port name lookups

 To list Unix domain sockets (not to be confused with network sockets although similar) currently in use on your system:

-    lsof -U  # unnamed sockets have "socket" in NAME column
+    # lsof -U  # unnamed sockets have "socket" in NAME column

 lsof network connections filtering
 ----------------------------------